michael2012z/BitBible/markdown/JPS/files/1Sam.md

 31. that this shall be no stumbling-block unto thee, nor offence of heart unto my lord, either that thou hast shed blood without cause, or that my lord hath found redress for himself.
 And when HaShem shall have dealt well with my lord, then remember thy handmaid.'

-32. And David said to Abigail:Heb.
-Abigal.
-'Blessed be HaShem, the G-d of Israel, who sent thee this day to meet me;
+32. And David said to Abigail:

 33. and blessed be thy discretion, and blessed be thou, that hast kept me this day from bloodguiltiness, and from finding redress for myself with mine own hand.